gprodzen/ChromeLauncher/README.md

-# chrome-positioner
+# ChromeLauncher
-Windows program that will launch multiple Chrome windows and place them into specific locations.
+This is a Windows program that will launch multiple Chrome windows and place them into specific locations on the desktop

-This application relies heavily on the work of Robert Bresalier found here: https://web.archive.org/web/20211218134706/https://robsnotebook.com/batch-to-launch-an-application-at-desired-window-position-from-command-line/